The Benjamin Royal Sonesta New York: Base

 Initially, the hotel had six ground-level storefronts facing Lexington Avenue, as well as eleven offices on the second floor facing Lexington Avenue or 50th Street.
-The hotel originally contained what The New York Times described as "voluptuous Spanish-style lobby, encrusted like a galleon, in blue, maroon, gold and amber".
+The hotel originally contained what The New York Times described as a "voluptuous Spanish-style lobby, encrusted like a galleon, in blue, maroon, gold and amber".
 The double-height lobby contained ornate plaster decorations.
 The room was surrounded by marble wainscoting, with inlaid panels above a black-marble baseboard; the window frames and doorways were also clad with inlaid multicolored marble.
 The lobby floor had a velvet carpet decorated with blue floral motifs and silver and gold accents.
 The lobby had a vaulted ceiling, which contained six hanging bronze lanterns with amber panes.
 One wall contained a set of three stained glass windows.
-Floor lamps and wall brackets provided additional illumination, and there was also red furniture.
+Floor lamps and wall brackets provided additional illumination, and there was red furniture.
 The hotel's main elevator banks were placed across from the stained-glass windows.
 Almost all of this decoration has since been removed.

-The hotel also had a two-story restaurant that could fit 300 people.
+The hotel had a two-story restaurant that could fit 300 people.
 The upper story of the restaurant contained private dining rooms and connected with the lobby's mezzanine.
 The restaurant had art glass windows, as well as a ceiling that was painted to give the impression of inlaid woodwork.
 By 1999, the hotel had a lounge above its lobby.
-The hotel also operated the Woodstock Spa.
+The hotel operated the Woodstock Spa as well.